-To be eligible for financial aid, a student must:
+To be eligible for financial aid, a student must

+- be admitted as a regular student.

+- be enrolled or accepted for enrollment in an eligible program.

+- be a citizen or an eligible non-citizen.

+- not owe a refund on a FPELL Grand or FSEOG at any college.

+- have financial need.

-- Be admitted as a regular student - Be enrolled or accepted for enrollment in a eligible program - Be a citizen or an eligible non-citizen - Not owe a refund on a FPELL Grand or FSEOG at any college - Have financial need - Be making satisfactory progress (as defined by the college's policy) in the course of study - Be registered for selective services (if a male between the age of 18-25) - Have signed a statement of educational purpose - Have a High College Diploma, (or its equivalent) a GED - Agree to use any federal student aid received solely for educational purposes - Not be in default on a Perkins Loan or Stafford Loan/SLS/PLUS/Direct Loan at any College.
+- be making satisfactory progress (as defined by the college's policy) in the course of study. - be registered for selective services (if a male between the age of 18-25). - have signed a statement of educational purpose. - have a High School Diploma, (or its equivalent) a GED. - agree to use any federal student aid received solely for educational purposes. - not be in default on a Perkins Loan or Stafford Loan/SLS/PLUS/Direct Loan at any college.